rajghosh2000/Algorithms-and-Data-Structures/Readme.md

     - single linked list
     - double linked list
     - circular linked list
-Use the Hacktoberfest and populate the algorithms and data structures and give a pull request and get your tee.
+Use the Hacktoberfest and populate the algorithms and data structures and earn a merged pull request .